LelethuDyokomba/EEE3088F-Group31-Micro-mouse-project/README.md

 these have already been dictated by the required interconnections between supplementary modules.

 - **The power**: This module is responsible for powering the entire system.
-For this project, this is the subsystem that is being designed.
+For this project, this is the subsystem that is being designed and manufactured.
 This subsystem should be designed such that it meets the given requirements.
 A high-level description of the requirements is as follows:
 > - It needs to run the motors and charge a battery.
 > - It will need to fit onto the pin headers on the motherboard.
 > - It will need to be an appropriate size for the robot.
-- **The sensor**:
+- **The sensor**: This module will be responsible for detecting/sensing objects.
+For this project, this is the subsystem that is being designed and manufactured.
+This subsystem should be designed such that it meets the given requirements.
+A high-level description of the requirements is as follows:
+▪ It needs to detect objects.
+▪ It will need to fit onto the pin headers on the motherboard.
+▪ It will need to be an appropriate size for the robot.